-In order to save disk space, Movavi Video Editor for Mac does not copy the files you add to the project, but rather remembers their location on disk.
+In order to save disk space, the program does not copy the files you add to the project, but rather remembers their location on disk.
 Therefore, if you move or delete the original files, it will no longer be able to use them as reference.